FlowFuse/website/src/blog/2024/08/flowfuse-2-8-release.md

 ![Screenshot to show the new "Move to Instance" and "Move to Application" bulk actions](./images/2-8-release-bulk-move.png){data-zoomable}
 _Screenshot to show the new "Move to Instance" and "Move to Application" bulk actions_

+## Stricter Approach to Expired Licenses

+We've made some changes to how FlowFuse handles expired licenses for self-hosted users.

+If your license has expired, you will now be unable to access your FlowFuse instance until you renew your license.
+This is to ensure that you are always using the latest version of FlowFuse and have access to the latest features and security updates.

+If you are currently running an older version of FlowFuse with an expired license please [contact the Sales team](/contact-us/) to discuss renewing your license before upgrading to FlowFuse 2.8.
+You can check your current license on the "Admin Settings" > "Overview" page.

 ## And Much More...

 For a full list of everything that went into our 2.8 release, you can check out the [release notes](https://github.com/FlowFuse/flowfuse/releases/tag/v2.8.0).